-The expected impact of the eligible project categories on the environmental and social objectives is high.
-Based on information provided by the issuer, we have used the actual proceeds allocation information to inform the weightings of categories, with clean transportation, and social and affordable housing accounting for two-thirds of the weightings.
-A detailed assessment by eligible category is provided below.
+The preliminary contribution to sustainability is high, based on the relevance and magnitude of the eligible project categories.
+Based on information provided by the issuer, we have used the actual proceeds allocation information to inform the weightings of categories, with clean transportation, and social and affordable housing accounting for more than 80% of the total.
+A detailed assessment by eligible category has been provided below.

-Clean transportation
+Clean Transportation

-The clean transportation category includes the financing of low-carbon assets, such as cycle lanes, public passenger transport infrastructure and the redesign of the Porte Maillot, to include train stations, cycle lanes and bus lanes.
+The financing of low-carbon assets, such as cycle lanes, public passenger transport infrastructure and the redesign of the Porte Maillot, to include train stations, cycle lanes and bus lanes, is highly relevant to address the city's primary GHG emissions and to promote clean transportation.

-Investments to promote clean transportation in Paris address a highly relevant challenge for the city.
 Expanding the city's access to low-carbon transportation is critical for the reduction of the city's dependence on the use of individual cars and the reduction of the sector's greenhouse gas (GHG) emissions.
-According to the Ministry of Ecological Transition, the sector accounts for 31% of the country's GHG emissions in France2.
-Moreover, although Paris is one of the top 10 cities in the world in terms of urban mobility readiness3, challenges remain in terms of system efficiency and social impact, where the city lags the European average4.
+According to the Ministry of Ecological Transition, the sector accounts for 31% of the country's GHG emissions in France.
+Moreover, although Paris is one of the top 10 cities in the world in terms of urban mobility readiness, challenges remain in terms of system efficiency and social impact, where the city lags the European average.

 The eligible projects to expand cycle lanes and extend tramway, subway and bus lines highly contribute to GHG emission reduction.
 Assets are dedicated to or support public zero tailpipe emission vehicles, and hence follow the strictest market standards.
+The largest part of the allocation is dedicated to the extension of the tramway, considered as a best available technology for public transportation.
 The extension of public transportation not only favors the extension of transportation within Paris but also helps further connect the city to suburbs.
 However, the Porte Maillot project includes three lanes dedicated to individual passenger cars.

-Energy efficiency
+Energy Efficiency